-The interim financial statements are prepared in accordance with Canadian generally accepted accounting principles and follow the same accounting policies and methods of their application as the most recent audited financial statements for the year ended December 31, 2007, except for the change in accounting policies described in Note 2.
+The interim financial statements are prepared in accordance with Canadian generally accepted accounting principles and follow the same accounting policies and methods of their application as the most recent audited financial statements for the year ended December 31, 2007, except for the new accounting policy added below and the change in accounting policy disclosed for Note 2.
 These financial statements should be read in conjunction with those audited financial statements.